VaibhavJak/Automated-Kubernetes-cluster-security/README.md

 ## High Level Design

-On a very high level, A DevOps Engineer will write the required Kyverno Policy custom resource and commits it to a Git repository.
+On a very high level, we write the required Kyverno Policy custom resource and commits it to a Git repository.
 Argo CD which is pre configured with `auto-sync` to watch for resources in the git repo, deploys the Kyverno Policies on to the Kubernetes cluster.

 ## Installation